-Chrism Mass ~ Join Bishop Steven Raica and all the priests of the Diocese of Gaylord at our cathedral church for this beautiful liturgy.
+Chrism Mass ~ Join Bishop Walter A.Hurley and all the priests of the Diocese of Gaylord via Livestream at our cathedral church for this beautiful liturgy.
 The Holy Oils – for the sick, the catechumens, and the Sacred Chrism – for all the parishes in the Diocese are blessed by the Bishop.
 The priest renew their vows and we all partake in the Eucharist as the church of Gaylord.

-St Mary, Our Lady of Mount Carmel Cathedral, Gaylord ~ 11 am (all are welcome)
+St Mary, Our Lady of Mount Carmel Cathedral, Gaylord ~ 11 am All are Welcome via Livestream

 Holy Thursday, Mass of the Lord’s Supper ~ We enter the Sacred Paschal Triduum; the holiest days of the year.
 At This Mass, we commemorate the institution of the Eucharist and the priesthood.
 Feet are washed that ties Eucharist inextricably to service, and we transfer the Eucharistic Species to the Hall where adoration continues.